sfboswell/Gender_Pulps/README.md

   ```

 For *aesthetic* purposes - and, in fact, for access purposes - I added both shapes and colors to the nodes.
 This proved to be one of the most difficult parts of the process.
-While the printed version of the article version of this project will appear in B/W, if you do network analysis of any stripe, I highly recommend that you not only commit to color, but consider accessibility (i.e: which colors work for colorblind readers).
+While the printed version of the article version of this project will appear in black and white, for accessibility reasons, it's worth committing to colors and shapes (and exploring other methods of explaining/displaying your data).

 ```
 #add shapes to nodes